terraform-viettelidc/terraform-provider-vcloud/website/docs/d/resource_schema.html.markdown

 # vcd\_resource_schema

-Provides a VMware Cloud Director generic structure data source.
+Provides a Viettel IDC Cloud generic structure data source.
 It shows the structure of any VCD resource.

 Supported in provider *v3.1+*